-Use Host Status page of the Admin Interface to rollback stalled or long-running transactions, discarding any updates made by the transaction.
-The Host Status page includes a list of transactions which have started but not yet completed.
+Stalled or long-running transactions can be rolled back.
+This discards any updates made by the transaction.
+The Status tab includes a list of transactions which have started but are not yet completed.

-To rollback the MarkLogic Server portion of a prepared XA transaction, see Section 22.13, "Rolling Back a Prepared XA Transaction Branch" [244].
+To rollback the MarkLogic Server portion of a prepared XA transaction, see Section 22.13, "Rolling Back a Prepared XA Transaction Branch" [210].